konacurrents/SemanticMarkerAPI/README.md

 ## Example Web Pages making REST API calls

-An example html web page with many javascript calls via these REST APi's is included at: [smart.html](smart.html)
+An example html web page with many javascript calls via these REST API's is included at: [smart.html](smart.html)

 Example production web pages includes making appropriate API calls includes:
 [iDogWatch.com](https://idogwatch.com/userpage/userpage.html?username=test&password=test) and
 [SemanticMarker.org](https://SemanticMarker.org/smart?username=test&password=test)

+In addition, applications such as we developed for the ESP-32 family of embedded IoT devices, show use of this API.
+See [Semantic Marker ESP-32 Download](https://GitHub.com/konacurrents/SemanticMarkerESP-32) for an example.

 ------------------------------------------------------------------------------------------